Toolbar Editor

 Browse the full gallery the view the new design

-In the new design, the toolbar editor window is divided into two sections.
+The toolbar editor window is divided into two sections.
 On the left, users can navigate, search, and select commands to add to toolbars.
 On the right, they can create and edit multiple toolbars simultaneously using a new, clearly visible plus button.
 Commands can be easily dragged and dropped from the left database area to the toolbar section on the right.
+Each toolbar includes an input field for renaming, and a trash icon on the right allows for quick deletion.

 This new setup ensures the toolbar list remains always accessible, making creation and editing more seamless.
 Additionally, the interface now features more intuitive affordances and guiding elements to enhance usability.
+The overall result is an interface that feels lighter and easier to navigate while preserving the efficiency required by experienced users.

 Previous editor